shiltemann/wrangling-genomics/_episodes/00-quality-control.md

 > {: .solution}
 {: .challenge}

-To run the FastQC program, we need to tell our computer where the program is located (in `~/FastQC`).
 FastQC can accept multiple file names as input, so we can use the *.fastq wildcard to run FastQC on all of the FASTQ files in this directory.

 ~~~
-$ ~/FastQC/fastqc *.fastq
+$ fastqc *.fastq
 ~~~
 {: .bash}